rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

    consistent copies of the same file.

-2. Because each cloud file is copied two times, the file exists on three different _just a bunch of disks_ (JBODS).
-Each JBOD is independently RAID-backed.
+2. Because each cloud file is copied two times, the file exists on three different _just a bunch of disks_ (JBODs).
+Each JBOD is independently backed by a Redundant Array of Independent Disks (RAID).

 3. Each customer can have up to 500,000 containers per account in Cloud Files.